cerndigitalmemory/archivematica-k8s/README.md

 You shouldn't need anything different here, as the provided `values.yaml` is set to use the docker images we build and push to our [container registry](https://gitlab.cern.ch/digitalmemory/archivematica-helm/container_registry).

-Archivematica images are unmodified versions from the upstream repositories, which are copied here as git submodules (check the `src` folders) and pinned to our target versions.
+- Archivematica images are unmodified versions from the upstream repositories, which are copied here as git submodules (check the `src` folders) and pinned to our target versions;
+- The ClamAV image is a slightly modified version of the [base](https://github.com/Mailu/Mailu/tree/master/optional/clamav) one, we just added permissions on some common folders so the resulting container won't need to run under `root` (as we user will be the one set in `values.yaml` -> `general/user_uid`);

-More images are used (e.g. MySQL, Elastic, ..).
+- More images are used (e.g. MySQL, Elastic, ..).
 For those, we use standard images published on canonical registries.

 ### Build